AndreiSold/Spring-Boot-Microservices-Architecture/README.md

 3) http://localhost:9191/actuator/hystrix.stream (Actuator stream of data packets)

 ### Observation: at the moment the actuator is not updating properly and the config server + zipkin logs have not been implemented

+### The fallback methods of the gateway are ONLY triggering when the services are OFFLINE